After facilities have posted and shared their FSLMs, scores and additional results reports will be available in the FSLM tab.

 Same as the FEM benchmarking tool, facilities, brands/retailers or large manufacturers will use this tool.
 Facility users can use it to compare their own posted FSLM with the industry average FSLM performance.
 Brands/retailers/large manufacturers can use it to compare all received shared and posted FSLMs with the industry average FSLM performance.
 However, they can’t compare a single shared and posted FSLM from all received shared and posted FSLMs in this tool.

-To access benchmarking, facilities need to purchase the Plus plan.
 Brands/retailers/large manufacturers have shared and posted FSLMs can access this tool too.
-Please note that the FSLM benchmarking tool is only available for the SLCP CAF 1.4 data benchmarking.
+Please note that the FSLM benchmarking tool is only available for the SLCP CAF 1.4 and CAF 1.5 data benchmarking.
 The SLCP CAF 1.3 data is not included.
 So please check your FSLM version first.

 Click the FSLM tab and then select ‘Benchmarking’ to get into the benchmarking page.